NathanLBCooper/NathanLBCooper.github.io/_posts/2019-07-28-it-works-on-my-ci-server.md

 layout: post
 title: "Your software should build, test and push artifacts on YOUR machine"
 date: 2019-07-28 12:00:00
+excerpt: "Let's start writing code that runs on our machines as well"
 categories: [continuous-integration]
 comments: false
+image:
+  feature: "worksonmyciserver.png"
 ---

 **It works on my machine.**